secureoptions/threshold/README.md

    *threshold -ciPt -d __target__ -a "__action__"*

-For example let's say you wanted to ping a target of "192.168.1.1", and create a threshold that considers 5 consecutive ping failures from that target to be a trigger event.
-Let's also say that you want to run a pcap when this happens:
+For example let's say you want to set up a ping monitor against target "192.168.1.1", which triggers a packet capture (tcpdump) after 5 consecutive failures:

-    sudo threshold -c 5 -d 192.168.1.1 -a "tcpdump -i eth0 -W 1 -C 10 -w my.pcap"
+    sudo threshold -c 5 -d 192.168.1.1 -a "tcpdump -i eth0 -c 50000 -w my.pcap"

 Note that the trigger action (-a) itself must be enclosed in quotes.
+Also, note that tcpdump is prevented from running forever since "-c 50000" has been set.
+This tells tcpdump that only 50,000 packets are to be captured before it exits the capture.
+It is always best to set similar limits like this with actions to keep data from filling up your hard drive (such as might happen if left running over-night).

 __-a | --action__<br />